 Water-based therapy can relieve pain and increase mobility in those who suffer from injuries, arthritis and other conditions.
 Water jets provide a relaxing massage while tiny bubbles rise to the surface and promote a comforting and peaceful atmosphere.
 A walk-in tub that includes water jets also often includes an in-line heater to keep the water warm while you bathe.

 One thing to keep in mind about a tub with water jets is that it needs special attention to keep the jets clean.
-Follow the guidelines in your walk-in tub's user manual to ensure you don't compromise a warranty.
-You are likely going to need to set aside 30 to 40 minutes to clean and rinse the pipes thoroughly.
+Follow the guidelines in your walk-in tub's user manual to ensure you don't compromise the warranty.
+You are likely going to need to set time aside to clean and rinse the pipes thoroughly.
 Some owners even suggest using dental floss to get in the tiny crevices around the jets and wiping the jets dry after each use to prevent mold and mildew growth.